 Use Of Flux Core Wire On The Hobart vs Lincoln 140

 Both the Hobart 140 and the Lincoln Electric 140 can weld with flux core wire.

-Ideal for a beginner who may want to start off welding with flux core wire and then move up to using solid wire and shielding gas later.
+Perfect for you as a beginner when you want to start off welding with flux core wire.
+And then you can move up to using solid wire and shielding gas later.

-The two welders are designed with the beginner in mind and are equally easy to set up and use.
+Made with the beginner in mind both are equally easy to set up for MIG.
+And to use gas.